-• The preschool child client shall be enrolled in a quality early childhood education program (preferably on location where the adult education class is conducted).
+The preschool child client shall be enrolled in a quality early childhood education program (preferably on location where the adult education class is conducted).
 A quality early childhood education program is defined as a program that is DSS licensed and exceeds minimum licensing requirements (participating in the ABC quality Program at a level B or higher) or has a DSS waiver of approval.
 If a DSS waiver is granted then a quality environment rating assessment needs to be done as well by a trained ERS evaluator.
+The Partnership Board may - upon the provision of written consent from SCFS - waive this requirement in the event that programs meeting this definition are geographically distant or unavailable to individual recipients.